 What is Teradata?

-Teradata is a scalable relational database management system that was developed by the Teradata Corp.
+Teradata is a scalable relational database management system developed by the Teradata Corp.
 It is an open processing system that supports parallelism.
-It is used for the development of data warehousing applications.
+It used for the development of data warehousing applications.

 Some of its popular features are: